aws-samples/aws-edge-native-nomad/README.md

 In the case you do not wish to only use AWS IoT, it is recommended to consider IAM Role's anywhere as a more generic option.
 There is the added benefit of the credential provider binary being managed and released by AWS rather than yourselves: https://docs.aws.amazon.com/rolesanywhere/latest/userguide/credential-helper.html

-The following shows the AWS config file that sets the helper tool as the credential process:
+The following shows the AWS configuration file that sets the helper tool as the credential process:

 ```
 [default]